zwq2018/Multi-modal-Self-instruct/README.md

 - We synthesized a benchmark of 11,193 high-quality abstract images, covering eight common scenarios: **charts**, **tables**, **simulated maps**, **dashboards**, **flowcharts**, **relation graphs**, **floor plans**, and **visual puzzles**.
 Our benchmark exposes the shortcomings of advanced LMMs like Claude-3.5-Sonnet and GPT-4o in abstract image understanding, spatial relations reasoning, and visual element induction.

-- We synthesized **62,476** chart and road map instructions for fine-tuning, verifying the effectiveness of the synthesized data.
+- We also synthesized **62,476** charts, tables, and road map instructions for fine-tuning, verifying the effectiveness of the synthesized data.

 ![Our Benchmark](fig/figure1_final.png)